 Quite literally, make a splash at the rooftop pool at Terminal 1 which offers stunning views of the airside – all while you sip on cocktails or juices and bask in an unparalleled state of relaxation.
 Whether you’re on a mission to soak up the sun or to plane-spot to your (aviation geek) heart’s content, there’s a corner (or cabana) for your every need.

-When you’ve dried off and still have time to spare, perhaps you’ll finding yourself popping by the fitness corner located right next to it for a quick workout.
+When you’ve dried off and still have time to spare, perhaps you’ll find yourself popping by the fitness corner located right next to the rooftop pool for a quick workout.
 It comes equipped with an extensive range of weights and machines, so you don’t have to miss a beat in your exercise routine even when away from home.